Aspects of Complementarity and Uncertainty: Theoretical Analysis

 \subsection{Which-way information and entanglement}

 Now Bohr's argument seems to favour complementarity as a restatement of the uncertainty principle: the latter enforces the former.
-However, a crucial aspect of the measurement process: namely the {\em entanglement} between the measuring device and the system, was not part of Bohr's argument\footnote{The notion of quantum entanglement, which expresses the quantum correlation between states of a composite system that are not expressible as separate states of the component systems, was first enunciated by Schr\"{o}dinger in 1935\cite{schrodinger}.}.
+However, a crucial aspect of the measurement process: namely the {\em entanglement} between the measuring device and the system, was not part of Bohr's argument\cite{note1}.
 This picture of measurement arose later, in von-Neumann's quantum measurement model.
 According to von Neumann\cite{neumann}, measurement of a property of a quantum system can be regarded as a two-part process.
 First, the measuring device and the quantum system must get coupled by a unitary evolution, causing their states to become entangled.
 Suppose the system is initially in a superposition state

 expressed in some basis $\{\bket{u_i} \} $.
 The measuring device may be thought of as being in some initial state $\bket{d_0}$. von Neumann's first process is an interaction between the system and detector leading to entanglement of the detector and system states: \beqn \bket{\Psi_0} = \bket{d_0} \otimes \sum_{i=1}^n c_i \bket{u_i} \xrightarrow{\textrm{Unitary evolution}} \sum_{i=1}^n c_i \bket{d_i}\bket{u_i}. \eeqn Next, the measuring device is subjected to a non-unitary process that causes it to collapse to one particular state, picking out one of several possible outcomes for the measurement.
 For example, if the device pointer ends up in a state $\bket{d_k}$ after this process, we have the collapse of the system-detector state \beqn \sum_{i=1}^n c_i\bket{d_i}\bket{ \psi_i} \xrightarrow{\textrm{Process~2}}\bket{d_k}\bket{\psi_k} \eeqn The second process, which is the heart of the so-called {\em quantum measurement problem}, does not concern us here.
 We will examine the which-way detection with regard to the first process, and show how this establishment of correlations between the system and the recoiling slit is alone sufficient to enforce complementarity.